Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Power_Cycle_and_Rebuild_Nodes.md

 1. Update ssh-keys to the rebuild node.

-    This command will update ssh keys to the rebuilt node in the known_hosts file.
+    This command will update the ssh keys of the rebuilt node in the known_hosts file.

     ```bash
     node_ip=$(host $NODE | awk '{ print $NF }')